RubixML/ML/README.md

 $estimator->train($dataset);
 ```

 For our 100 sample example training set, this should only take a matter of microseconds, but larger datasets with higher dimensionality and fancier learning algorithms can take much longer.
 Once the estimator has been fully trained, we can feed in some unknown samples to see what the model predicts.
-Turning back to out example problem, suppose that we went out and collected 5 new data points from our friends using the same questions we asked the couples we interviewed for our training set.
+Turning back to our example problem, suppose that we went out and collected 5 new data points from our friends using the same questions we asked the couples we interviewed for our training set.
 We could make predictions on whether they will stay married or get divorced by taking their answers as features and running them in an Unlabeled dataset through the trained Estimator's `predict()` method.
 ```php
 use Rubix\ML\Dataset\Unlabeled;